Ph.D. in Media, Culture and Communication, New York University, 2013

 E-Mail: mjpowers@u.washington.edu

-With Adrienne Russell, he is the editor of Rethinking Media Research for Changing Societies (2020, Cambridge University Press).
-Bringing together leading scholars of media and public life, the book asks how media researchers can make sense of the massive changes confronting politics and media.
-Each author identifies a ‘most pressing’ question for scholars working at the intersection of journalism, politics, advocacy, and technology and suggests research approaches to make sense of it.
+With Adrienne Russell, he is editor of Rethinking Media Research for Changing Societies (Cambridge University Press, 2020).
+Bringing together leading scholars of media and public life, the book asks how researchers can make sense of the massive changes confronting politics and media.

 At the University of Washington, Powers teaches undergraduate courses in ethics and comparative media.
-At the graduate level, he teaches courses and advises students in qualitative and comparative research methods, and the sociology of journalism and cultural production.
+At the graduate level, he runs seminars in qualitative and comparative methods, as well as in the sociology of journalism and cultural production.

 Selected publications